Chapter 21:

 "…I love you too."
 Jada wrapped her arms around Audra tightly.

-The warmth of her mother's body was almost too much to bear.
+The warmth was almost too much to bear this time.
 It brought back so many more feelings she'd been trying to suppress.
 The good ones, and the bad.
-Audra closed her eyes, trying not to cry as she clung tightly onto her mother's blouse.
+Audra closed her eyes as she clung tightly to her mother's blouse.

-They stayed like that for a minute until a deep, familiar voice sounded behind her.
+They stayed like that for a minute until a deep voice sounded behind her.

 "Hm?
 Did I miss something?"

 "D-dad?"
 Audra muttered as he closed the door behind him.
-His posture was hunched over, and his gait was stiff, but after seeing her and her mother, he immediately tried to straighten himself out.
+His posture was hunched over, eyes tired, and gait stiff, but after seeing her and her mother, he immediately tried to straighten himself out.

 "Hey, kiddo.
 Guess who's back early?"